OwaisK4/Inventory_Manager_Django/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project was developed by me during my brief stint at LDP Logistics in the summer of 2023, where I worked as an IT Support / Web Developer.
+This project was solely developed by me during my brief stint at LDP Logistics in the summer of 2023, where I worked as an IT Support / Web Developer.
 The main function of this project is to act as a web portal that keeps track of all the inventory (assets, accessories, licenses, etc) held at all offices of LDP Logistics.
 The backend is built using the Django web framework and the frontend using Bootstrap 4.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>